Subscribe to Here’s the Deal, our politics newsletter for analysis you won’t find anywhere else.

 “I am, like a lot of scientists, excited, with a lot of caveats,” said Max Liboiron, an environmental scientist at Memorial University in Newfoundland.

 Plastics can persist for hundreds, if not thousands of years in the environment.
 Plastic litter can entangle and kill wildlife, or break down into tiny particles — microplastics — that collect and leach out heavy metals or harmful chemicals.
-While recycling can repurpose plastic materials into other products,
+While recycling can repurpose plastic materials into other products, fewer than 10 percent of plastics are actually recycled.
+The bulk of recyclable plastic is currently in limbo, as countries in Asia have shut their doors to shipments of other nations’ trash.

 Canada’s Prime Minister, Justin Trudeau, is pursuing a ban of plastic products under the Canadian Environmental Protection Act, which was used to restrict microbeads in 2018.